time-palominodb/PalominoClusterTool/ChefCookbooks/CentOS/cloudera/README.md

   done >> /etc/hosts
 ```

-If the four hard drives aren't mounted, you need to fdisk, mkfs, and mount them.
+Here's an example for a four-drive system.
+If the four hard drives aren't
+mounted, you need to fdisk, mkfs, and mount them, then put the mounts into
+/etc/fstab.

 ```
 # c=1